 Here’s another example.
 Recently a customer came to us with an unusual problem.
 They were trying to power a 300-watt electronics-crimping tool designed for European power (240V AC at 50Hz) in Japan.
 There, about half of the grid is 50Hz and the other half is 60Hz, and the mains voltage is anywhere between 90-110V AC.
 This particular customer had tried numerous other converters, including one that weighed 88 lbs (40kg) and was rated for 500 watts.
 It failed to live up to its specifications, and would shut down (go into so-called “Hiccup mode”) because of the short-term surge power demands of the equipment.

 This customer asked us if we could modify a Hercules to perform this task.
 We didn’t have to.
-We shipped the customer our standard product, and as we expected, it outperformed the 500-watt boat-anchor competitive product.
+We shipped the customer our standard product, and as we expected, it outperformed the 500-watt boat-anchor import product.
 Nothing is better testimony to the Hercules’ brute capability than this very happy customer, who subsequently purchased multiple devices and loves the product.

 Another reason KCC Scientific converters are superior is that they effectively protect against damage from mains power transients.
 Generally speaking, a mains power transient is a short-term wave of current, voltage or power delivered at the mains outlet.
 Mains transients are short-lived but can present a challenge to delicate electronic equipment plugged into that outlet.
 Mains transients can damage or even destroy delicate electronic devices.
 Though the spike is quickly fleeting, typically happening in less than a few thousandths of a second, it can nonetheless result in damage.
 KCC Scientific products can guard against mains transients, just as they can deliver surge power well beyond their ratings.
 But that’s topic for another blog!